MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-intro.md

 Using data-driven insights, the Hybrid employee experience report helps leaders quickly sum up how hybrid work affects employees in different work modes (onsite, remote, or hybrid) in the following six ways:

-* **Collaboration Habits**: How does hybrid work impact meeting engagement and collaboration patterns?
+* **Collaboration Habits** – How does hybrid work impact meeting engagement and collaboration patterns?
 What does meeting engagement look like for employees in different work modes?
-* **Behavioral Trends**: How are behaviors evolving over time in different work modes?
+* **Behavioral Trends** – How are behaviors evolving over time in different work modes?
 * **New Hire Onboarding**: Are new hires getting the support they need from their managers?
-* **Manager Connection**: How does employee work mode impact access to 1:1 time with their manager?
+* **Manager Connection** – How does employee work mode impact access to 1:1 time with their manager?
-* **Work-Life Balance & Flex Work**: How does hybrid work impact employees’ ability to unplug?
+* **Work-Life Balance & Flex Work** – How does hybrid work impact employees’ ability to unplug?
 Are there specific work modes working longer hours, or embracing more flexible schedules?
-* **Connectivity and Belonging**: Are people connecting in ways that boost their sense of belonging?
+* **Connectivity and Belonging** – Are people connecting in ways that boost their sense of belonging?

 Then, using information from these six categories, the report provides guidance on **Why it matters**, as well as actionable insights and recommendations about how improve the overall hybrid employee experience.

 ### Report prerequisites

-In addition to having the latest version of Power BI Desktop installed, you’ll need to upload three attributes as part of your HR data before you can start using the Hybrid workforce experience report:
+Before you can start using the Hybrid workforce experience report, you'll need to have the latest version of Power BI Desktop installed.
+You'll also need to upload three attributes as part of your HR data:

 * **OnsiteDays** – The number of days per week an employee works from the company’s main worksite.
 This attribute can be based on badge data, wireless network data, or other sources—for example, tags in the HR system showing the number of days an employee plans to work onsite.
 This solution helps you create an **OnsiteDays** attribute.
 * **SupervisorIndicator** – Indicates whether someone is a manager.